Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Experiments

-Our empirical study shows that CoRe-R outperforms existing state-of-the-art list-wise re-rankers.
-Nevertheless, like other attention-based re-rankers, CoRe-R is memory-intensive, as it requires storing full attention score matrices that scale with the number of tokens.
-Moreover, computing the attention score matrices introduces latency, which can be particularly costly for list-wise re-rankers.

-As illustrated in Figure~\ref{fig.headscore}, we observe that the highest scoring CoRe heads are concentrated in the middle layers across all evaluated models.
-Since attention-based re-ranking does not involve text generation, the final layers, primarily responsible for token generation, are not essential for our task.
-This observation motivates the use of layer pruning to improve inference efficiency and reduce memory usage.
-We hypothesize that pruning the majority of the late layers can substantially reduce both memory consumption and computational cost while preserving re-ranking accuracy.
+Our empirical study shows that the highest scoring CoRe heads are concentrated in the middle layers across all evaluated models.
+Since attention-based re-ranking does not involve text generation, the final layers are not essential for our task.
+We hypothesize that pruning the majority of the late layers greatly reduces memory consumption and computational cost while preserving re-ranking accuracy.

-Figure~\ref{fig.runtime} reports the average re-ranking accuracy and latency on BEIR under different levels of layer pruning, while Figure~\ref{fig.memory} shows the corresponding peak GPU memory usage.
+Figure~\ref{fig.runtime} reports the average re-ranking accuracy and latency on BEIR under different levels of layer pruning, and Figure~\ref{fig.memory} shows the corresponding peak GPU memory usage.
 The experiment is done on a single GPU H100 96GB.
-Results show that pruning up to $50\%$ of the late layers preserves re-ranking performance while reducing GPU memory usage by approximately $40\%$ and latency by $20\%$.
-Beyond this point, performance begins to degrade: pruning $60\%$ of the layers leads to a noticeable decline in the re-ranking performance, underscoring the central role of the CoRe heads in the middle layers.
+We further report the pruning experiment on the baselines retrieval heads \citep{wu2025retrieval} and QR heads in Appendix~\ref{app.baseline.prune}, and the results show that their performance remains stable only under light pruning (30-40\%) and begin to degrade once pruning exceeds 40\%.
+Meanwhile, CoRe-R preserves near identical re-ranking performance under $50\%$ pruning, reducing GPU memory usage by approximately $40\%$ and latency by $20\%$.
+Beyond this point, CoRe-R performance begins to degrade: pruning $60\%$ of the layers leads to a noticeable decline in the re-ranking performance, underscoring the central role of the CoRe heads in the middle layers.
 Nevertheless, even with $60\%$ layers pruned, CoRe-R continues to outperform the ICR baseline across all models.
 This indicates that the remaining CoRe heads in earlier layers\footnote{Specifically layers $8$-$12$ for Mistral 7B and Llama-3.1 8B, and layers $12$-$16$ for Phi-4} carry sufficiently strong and discriminating signals, surpassing the noisy aggregation of all heads in ICR.